 Driving to Muir Woods from San Francisco

-Many visitors to Muir Woods arrive by car, as my family always does.
+Many visitors to Muir Woods arrive by car, as my family almost always does.
 I rarely recommend that travelers staying in San Francisco rent a car due to how expensive parking is in the city.
 It often makes sense to rent a car for a single day, however, to take the trip to Muir Woods.
-There are car rental agencies located in and around a lot of the major hotel centers like Union Square and Fisherman’s Wharf.
+There are car rental agencies located in and around a lot of the major hotel centers like Fisherman's Wharf and Union Square.

 So how is the drive itself to Muir Woods?
 If you have anyone in the family who is prone to car sickness, you need to be prepared when driving Route 1.
-Once you exit Highway 101, the road becomes quite curvy and winding – enough definitely to bother some passengers.
-Luckily, you aren’t on this road for that long of a time.
+Once you exit Highway 101, the road becomes quite curvy and winding.
+The curves are definitely enough to bother some passengers (although my nephew who is prone to car sickness weathered the trip just fine this summer!).
+Luckily, you aren't on this road for that long of a time.
 The curvy part is only about 5 miles which takes 15 minutes in regular traffic conditions.

-If you aren’t interested in doing the driving to Muir Woods (or missed the chance to book a parking reservation), there are other ways to get there.
-There are three locations in Marin County where a shuttle will pick you up and drop you at Muir Woods.
+If you aren't interested in doing the driving to Muir Woods (or missed the chance to book a parking reservation), there are other ways to get there.
+In 2023, there are two locations in Marin County where a shuttle service will pick you up and drop you at Muir Woods.
 Those include:

-- Sausalito (corner of Bay & Bridgeway, near the Sausalito Ferry Terminal): No parking available, but a good option for anyone taking the ferry from San Francisco to Sausalito.
+- Sausalito (corner of Bay & Bridgeway, near the Sausalito Ferry Terminal): Available summer weekdays.
+No parking available, but a good option for anyone taking the ferry from San Francisco to Sausalito.

-Be aware that advance reservations for these shuttles – just like with parking spaces – are required.
+Be aware that advance reservations for these shuttles - just like with parking spaces - are required.
 Book online at gomuirwoods.com.
-The shuttle runs on weekends from all three locations and daily in the summer from the Sausalito and Marin City Hub locations.
-The cost is $3 for adults 16+ to ride (increasing to $3.25 on November 15, 2019) and children are free.
+The cost is $3.50 for adults 16+ to ride and children are free.
 Be sure to arrive early so you have time to deal with traffic, parking, or transit delays.

 There are also a number of tour companies that will take you on a trip to Muir Woods from San Francisco, offering everything from private tours to big bus options.
-(Check out one private Muir Woods tour option that my friend and fellow travel blogger Karen took.)
+Check out one private Muir Woods tour option that my friend and fellow travel blogger Karen took or browse the options and combination tours on Get Your Guide.

 Entering Muir Woods

 Entrance into Muir Woods costs $15 per person for all adults ages 16 and over.
 Children under 16 are free.
-This cost is in addition to the parking or shuttle fees.
-You’ll pay the entrance fee at the Visitor Center which is right where the sign and pathway leading into the woods starts.
+This cost is in addition to the parking or shuttle reservation fees.
+You'll pay the entrance fee at the Visitor Center which is right where the sign and pathway leading into the woods starts.
+In my experience, the line is rarely long so I recommend waiting until arrival to pay instead of pre-booking with your parking reservation (just in case you need to cancel your trip).

-Because it is a national monument, entrance to Muir Woods is included for anyone who holds an America the Beautiful annal parks pass.
-Our family has had one for the past several years.
-At just $80, it’s one of the best deals in travel.
-Two adult names can be added to the pass so spouses can share it, even when not traveling together.
-And if you have one, you can skip the long line at the Visitors Center by flashing it and heading straight into the trees!
+Because it is a national monument, entrance to Muir Woods is included for anyone who holds an America the Beautiful annual parks pass.
+Our family has had one for many of the past several years.
+At just $80, it's one of the best deals in travel.
+Two adult names can be added to the pass so spouses can share a pass, even when not traveling together.
+And at Muir Woods, the pass is good for entry for up to 4 adults in your traveling party.

 Touring & Hiking Muir Woods

-One thing I love about Muir Woods as a family travel destination is just how accessible it is.
-There are a number of paths that are paved and flat.
-This makes them perfect even for strollers or wheelchairs.
-While my kids are finally big enough to walk, we visited with my parents (both of whom have knee troubles), and it was quite walkable for them both.
+One thing I also love about Muir Woods as a family travel destination is just how accessible it is.
+So many national park sites can be really hard for families with little ones or with grandparents to truly enjoy all together.
+At Muir Woods, there are a number of paths that are completely flat, mostly along a well-maintained wooden boardwalk that is equivalent to a paved trail.
+This makes the paths perfect even for strollers or wheelchairs.
+While my kids are now long past the stroller stage, we visited with my parents the last two times.
+My mother who currently uses a cane as a result of a recent knee surgery found it quite walkable.

 Muir Woods has a lower set of walking paths paralleling Redwood Creek that form a loop.
 Be sure to pick up a guide and map when you enter that will show you how the trails work.
-You can choose to turn back at one of several points along this loop, creating a hike that works for the endurance of your traveling party.
-The shortest loop is .5 miles and the middle length loop is 1 mile.
-Both of these loops are entirely stroller and wheelchair accessible.
+You can choose to close the loop by crossing one of several bridges over the creek to turn back at one of several points.
+This allows guests to creating a hike that works for the endurance of their traveling party.

-The longest loop is 2 miles and involves some dirt paths and climbing up to a hillside trail.
-My kids (ages 10 and 5 during our last visit) were able to complete this loop without any difficulties.
-We spent about 2 hours in total on our last trip at Muir Woods, spending only about half that time actively hiking.
+The longest loop which crosses the creek at Bridge 4 is 2 miles and involves some more variable dirt paths and climbing up to a hillside trail.
+Both my son (starting at age 5) and my father (in his 70s) were able to complete this loop without any difficulties.
+We spent about 2 hours in total on our last two trips at Muir Woods, spending only about half that time actively hiking.

 Here are a few other essential tips to help plan a successful outing to Muir Woods.